ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 ## Course Storage

-Courses on the YCRC clusters are typically granted a standard 4TiB project storage quota, as well as 125GiB home directory for each course member.
+Courses on the YCRC clusters are typically granted a standard 4TiB project quota and 10TiB of scratch storage, along with 125GiB home directory for each course member.
 If the course needs additional storage beyond the default 4TiB, please contact us at research.computing@yale.edu.

 See our [cluster storage documentation](https://docs.ycrc.yale.edu/data/hpc-storage/) for details about the different classifications of storage.